iconinteractive/icon-interactive-www/events/detroit.md

 author: Nichlas W. Andersen

 ---
 We're excited to announce the opening of our new office in DE-TROIT!
-Join us in celebrating our new space- light hors d'oeuvres, cocktails, and experiential demos included.
+Join us in celebrating our new space - light hors d'oeuvres, cocktails, and experiential demos included.

-Thursday, November 7th
+November 7th, 2019 <br/>
 6 - 9 pm

-1442 Brush Street
+1442 Brush Street <br/>
-Third floor
+Third Floor <br/>
 Detroit, MI 48226